CS340-21/oss/awillif4.md

 This project does not seem to be accepting contributions, based on the fact that there is no documentation and only 3 contributors.

 # SP 3
 I conpared the files from the fix commit in libpng to the files in this project.
-It was incredibly difficult to say since the two utilities are written very differently, but I do not think this project accounts for user input length anywhere.
-So I think the vulnerability still exists.
+This project contains 22 identical sets of files pngpread.c and pngrutil.c, but the files are very different from the libpng's files.
+Given how different these files are I am unable to determine if the vulnerability still exists.

 ### Progression Project (Instance 4)
 # SP 1